 Things to do

-Head to Chinatown for the annual Chinatown Mid-Autumn Festival 2018 from now until 8 October.
-Take a stroll along the busy streets (New Bridge Road, Eu Tong Sen Street and South Bridge Road) and enjoy hand-painted flower lanterns and sculptured lanterns depicting Samsui women, street hawkers and even a huge Chinese junk ship!
-On 21 and 22 September (5pm to 10pm), there’ll also be a fun culture and heritage trail featuring Cantonese traditional eats and activities such as calligraphy and costume photo booths.
+Head to Chinatown for the annual Chinatown Mid-Autumn Festival from 31 August until 28 September.
+Take a stroll along the busy streets (New Bridge Road, Eu Tong Sen Street and South Bridge Road) and enjoy the rows of colourful traditional lanterns.

 Gardens by the Bay